Lumber Drying Time Calculator

 Why does stacking method matter for air drying lumber?

 Proper stacking with evenly spaced stickers (1-inch-square spacers placed every 16–24 inches) lifts each board layer and allows air to circulate freely across all four faces simultaneously.
 Without stickers or with misaligned stickers, pockets of stagnant humid air form between boards, slowing moisture evaporation and promoting mold and stain.
-The stacking multiplier of 0.7 for poor stacking reflects that airflow reduction can extend drying time by nearly 50%.
+The stacking multipliers reflect this: poor circulation extends drying time by 30% (multiplier 1.3) and an unstickered solid stack by 60% (multiplier 1.6), while a stack with excellent airflow dries 20% faster (0.8).
 End-sealing boards with wax or wood glue is also critical to prevent the end grain from drying too fast and checking (cracking).